-Late penalty earns Liverpool 17th straight win in EPL
+Last-gasp penalty earns Liverpool 17th straight win in EPL

 Liverpool won a 17th straight game in the Premier League — and moved one off the record set by Manchester City in 2017 — by beating Leicester 2-1 at Anfield, with James Milner converting a penalty in the fifth minute of stoppage time.

-Liverpool manager Jürgen Klopp let out a roar, punched the air and cupped his ears to the jubilant home crowd after a goal that sealed an eighth win in a row to open this league campaign.
-It left the Reds eight points clear of City, which plays Wolverhampton Wanderers on Sunday
+“Without luck, we cannot win the amount of games we have won,” said Liverpool manager Jürgen Klopp, who let out a roar, punched the air and cupped his ears to the jubilant home crowd after a goal that sealed an eighth win in a row to open this league campaign.

+Seeking a first top-flight title since 1990 and a 19th in its history, the Reds moved eight points clear of second-place City, whose game in hand is at home to Wolverhampton Wanderers on Sunday.

+Four years and a day since he was fired by Liverpool, Brendan Rodgers returned to Anfield with Leicester and looked like becoming the first coach since his predecessor, Claude Puel, to prevent the Reds winning at home in the league.
+That was in January, while Liverpool last failed to win a match home or away in March.

 While it couldn’t be going any better for the European champions, the team they beat in last season’s Champions League final is struggling badly four months later.